I. Cultural Property Agreement with the U.S.

 IV.
 Import Restrictions

 Objects from the categories described in the Federal Register notice may enter the U.S. only if they have an export permit issued by Cambodian authorities or documentation that they left Cambodia prior to the effective date of the restriction: December 2, 1999, for Khmer archaeological materials of stone (6th - 16th c.
 A.D.); September 22, 2003 for Khmer archaeological materials of ceramic and metal (6th - 16th c.
 A.D.), and September 19, 2008 for Bronze and Iron Age archaeological materials of stone, metal, ceramic, glass and bone.
+The restrictions on the importation of archaeological material from Cambodia are to continue in effect through September 19, 2023.

 V. For More Information